 The Infinite sleeps beneath Thy magic shroud of delusion.
 And then, O Goddess of Manifested Forms, Thy fantasy of finitude begins to vibrate on Spirit’s bosom.

-The Infinite sleeps beneath the shroud of magic delusion, and then, O Goddess of Forms, Thy fantastic dances of finitude begin on His bosom.
-Thou hast danced nearer than the throbs of my soul, and I have heard the symphony of Thy steps on the farthest horizon of my mind.
-Divine Mother, Thou mayest dance everywhere: but O, I pray Thee, do Thou ever play the music of Thy magic footsteps in the sacred sanctum of my soul!
+Nearer dost Thou dance than the very throbbing of my soul; Thy steps resound on the farthest horizons of my mind.
+Divine Mother, dance where Thou willst, but oh, I pray Thee, play the music of Thy magic footsteps also and ever in the sacred sanctum of my soul!

 O Goddess Kali, woven into Thy changing robes are the dreams of creation, preservation, and destruction.
 Mother Divine, on the lambent veil of Thy consciousness play Thou a million cosmic dramas.
 Thus dost Thou entertain and amuse Thy good children, and frighten toward goodness Thy naughty ones.